f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab3.rst

 Task 1:  Modify Self IP Port Lockdown
 =====================================

+In Task 1, we will modify our "Allow None" Self IP port lockdown behavior; we will define a Custom Port Lockdown configuration on the respective Self IPs.

 For optimal security, F5 recommends that you use the port lockdown feature to allow only the protocols or services required for a self IP address.
-In this Task, we will define a Custom Port Lockdown configuration on the respective Self IPs.

 * For our HA VLAN, we will select **"Allow Default"**
 * For our Data VLANs (internal & external), we will **"Allow Custom"**, allowing **UDP** protocol on port 1026.

 There are port lockdown exceptions to be aware of.
 Please review Knowledge Article `K17333 <https://support.f5.com/csp/article/K17333>`_ for further details.

-In this Task, we will modify the Self IP port lockdown behavior.

-When we created our Local Self IPs, we chose to select the "Allow None" port lockdown behavior.
+In Lab 1, when we created our Local Self IPs, we chose to select the "Allow None" port lockdown behavior.
 As a result of this, the BIG-IP is preventing DSC communication between BIG-IPs.
 In this Task, we will modify our port lockdown configuration, which will allow DSC communication between BIG-IPs.

 **On each BIG-IP:**